 s3fs my-testbucket /mnt/sos -o use_path_request_style -o url=https://sos-at-vie-1.exo.io/

-To mount the object storage automatically at system start you will have to edit the
+To mount the object storage automatically at system start, edit the

 This file is required for a correct system start.
-If you make a mistake your system may not boot.
-Make sure to read up on the restore procedure and create a backup (e.g. a snapshot) before you proceed.
+If you make a mistake, your system may not boot.
+Make sure to read up on the restore procedure and create a backup (such as a snapshot) before you proceed.

 Insert the following line followed by a new line character: